Week 9 AT Pillar Picture

 We didn’t get as far as we had hoped on this day.
 A storm rolled in, bringing on-and-off rain, including a rainy night.

-We could tell it was going to start pouring, found a spot to set up the tent, and ended up having an incredibly chaotic tent setup.
+We could tell it was about to start pouring, found a spot to set up the tent, and ended up with an incredibly chaotic setup.
 We were trying to beat the rain but completely failed and ended up soaking the tent during setup.
-Then, it stopped raining almost immediately after. 🤦♀️
+Then it stopped raining almost immediately after. 🤦♀️

 ✔️ Length: 6.7 AT trail miles